sunil-20/Text-classification-project/README.md

 | __Tuned__ | 0.74    | 0.94          | 0.79        | 0.81        | 0.77       |

 ### 4.2.
 Logistic Regression <a name="lg"></a><br>
+Logistic model is used to model the probability of a certain class or events.
+Logistic regression uses a logistic function to maximize the entropy of the labels or classes conditioned on the features.<br>
 | Model     | Accuracy| ROC_AUC score | F1 score(1) | F1 score(2) | F1 score(3)|
 | :---      |   :----:|   :---:       | :---:       |:---:        |:---:       |
 | __Base__  | 0.82    | 0.95          |  0.88       |  0.86       |0.86        |